-Towr Team Short Term Action Plan Ac- tion No. Description Key Contributors / Stakeholders (non-exhaustive) Timeframe 1 Town Team PR Town Team Online Updates: Q4 2023 The town team should nominate a subgroup responsible for public relations and promoting the work of the Town Centre First Plan Local Authority North Tipperary Development Company AGM: Q2 2024 Responsibilities: Create social media profile(s) for the Roscrea Town Team Publish Yearly Action Plan Publish Regular Community Updates Promote Roscrea events and tourism online Organise a Roscrea Town Team review Define terms of reference/governance of Town team pany 2 Town Team Vacancy & Dereliction Town Team Private Landown- Engagement with Landowners to The town team should nominate a subgroup responsible for monitoring and engaging with landowners of vacant properties.
-Responsibilities: ers: - Main Street Vacant Properties - Castle Vacant - Grants Hotel commence Q4 2023 Finding out and contacting landowners of vacant, derelict or damaged properties e.g. the Abbey Hall, Antigen Site.
-Disseminating information on grants available to landowners: physical brochures, weblinks.
-Arranging information mornings to raise awareness on grants available. - Abbey Hall 3 Town Team Engagement Town Team Irish Rail All Ireland Stra- tegic Rail Review 4 The town team should nominate a subgroup responsible for public engagement with statutory bodies and organisations Responsibilities: Contact and meet with transport bodies: Irish Rail, NTA, Bus Eireann.
-Make a submission on the All-Ireland strategic Rail review in 2023 Liaise and meet with personnel from An Garda Siochána in Roscrea.
-Discuss public safety and CCTV proposals.
-Contact and meet with the OPW regarding access, plans and events for their various properties in Roscrea.
-Contact and meet with Failte Ireland on their plans for promoting Roscrea.
-Engage with the TCC Heritage Officer and Tourism Officer for initiatives for the Town.
-NTA Bus Eireann An Garda Siochana, Roscrea Failte Ireland Local Authority expected Q4 2023 4 Town Team Events and Vibrancy The town team should nominate a subgroup responsible for organising public events and working on town vibrancy.
-Co-organise a seasonal market and temporary street event on Castle Street.
-Submit proposals to the OPW for events to host on OPW property, via the Heritage Ireland website.
-Contact landowners regarding a painting enhancement scheme for main street and the laneways of Roscrea.
-Use the audit of social, community and cultural facilities prepared in the planning baseline to ascertain what spaces are available, who uses them and when, and how they can be further promoted and opened to others.
-Town Team Market Groups in Roscrea OPW Local Authority Arts Office Heritage Office Local Enterprise Office Owners of cultural/ community facilities Preparations to commence Q4 2023 Target events for Q2 2024.
-5 Enterprise and Growth Actions The Town Team should liaise with the North Tipperary Development Company and the REACH project • Support and promote the new enterprise hub in the REACH project • Promote and co-organise digital media courses for businesses in the town Town Team NTDC REACH Local Authority Local Businesses Q1 2024
+Tow Town Team Short Term Action Plan Ac- tion No. Description 1 Town Team PR The town team should nominate a subgroup responsible for promoting the work of the Town Centre First Plan Responsibilities: • Create social media profile(s) for the Roscrea Town Team • Publish Yearly Action Plan • Publish Regular Community Updates • Promote Roscrea events and tourism online • Organise a Roscrea Town Team review • Define terms of reference/governance of Town team 2 Town Team Vacancy & Dereliction The town team should nominate a subgroup responsible for engaging with landowners of vacant properties.
+Responsibilities: Finding out and contacting landowners of vacant, derelict of properties e.g. the Abbey Hall, Antigen Site.
+Disseminating information on grants available to landowne brochures, weblinks.
+Arranging information mornings to raise awareness on grants 3 Town Team Engagement The town team should nominate a subgroup responsible for with statutory bodies and organisations Responsibilities: Contact and meet with transport bodies: Irish Rail, NTA, Bu Make a submission on the All-Ireland strategic Rail review i Liaise and meet with personnel from An Garda Siochána in public safety and CCTV proposals.
+Contact and meet with the OPW regarding access, plans at various properties in Roscrea.
+Contact and meet with Failte Ireland on their plans for prom Engage with the TCC Heritage Officer and Tourism Officer Town.
+4 Town Team Events and Vibrancy The town team should nominate a subgroup responsible for events and working on town vibrancy.
+Co-organise a seasonal market and temporary street even Submit proposals to the OPW for events to host on OPW p Heritage Ireland website.
+Contact landowners regarding a painting enhancement so street and the laneways of Roscrea.
+Use the audit of social, community and cultural facilities p planning baseline to ascertain what spaces are available, when, and how they can be further promoted and opened 5 Enterprise and Growth Actions The Town Team should liaise with the North Tipperary Development and the REACH project Support and promote the new enterprise hub in the REAC Promote and co-organise digital media courses for busined